ciniki/sapos/docs/notes.md

 Shopping Carts
 ==============
-- There will be a need for shopping cart feature on businesses website in the future.
+- There will be a need for shopping cart feature on tenants website in the future.
 - Invoice will be used a shopping cart, with the status of 10 while the user is still shopping.
 - When the user checks out and pays, the invoice status will go to 50.